Who knew love and online shopping could hurt so bad?

 - Never send money to someone you have not met in person.

 Just a few extra precautions can save you thousands of dollars.
 Be wise.
 Be safe.
-Bloomer Telephone Company would never solicit personal or financial information via social media.
+Bloomer Broadband would never solicit personal or financial information via social media.
 If you are ever contacted by someone saying he/she is a Bloomer employee and you are suspicious, please call us at 715-568-4830.